standardgalactic/third-brain/_Notes/Debt asset class.md

+- Investment avenues where your invested (principal) amount is perceived to be safe.
 - Umbrella term for all financial products that are based on borrowing.
 - Give assured return
 - Core of the product is a loan